-Advice forsurgery in Chicago with Dr. Arthur Haney WHILE !
+Advice for TAC surgery in Chicago with Dr. Arthur Haney WHILE PREGNANT!
 This surgery was in 2012, so you may notice difference in the buildings/arrival locations compared to Veronica’s and Kathryn’s experiences.

 This advice comes courtesy of April.
 You can email her with any questions at email@example.com.

 - If you plan on flying in, see Kathryn’s post on pre-pregnancy TAC advice because she flew in and gives tips on that!

 - If you plan to drive like we did, plan to drive in the day before.
 This will give you time to maybe even go out to eat in downtown Chicago the night before and get settled in.